lucapau/lucapau.github.io/_pages/about.md

 news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false # includes social icons at the bottom of the page
+social: true # includes social icons at the bottom of the page
 ---

-I am currently pursuing a BSc in Software Engineering at the University of Glasgow, with a strong focus on programming, web development, and computer architecture.
-My academic journey has strengthened my skills in object-oriented programming, algorithms, and data structures, as well as full-stack web development using Django.
+I am a Software Engineering student at the University of Glasgow, with a passion for developing innovative and customer-focused solutions.
+With a solid foundation in programming, web development, and computer architecture, I thrive in environments where I can apply my skills to solve complex challenges and deliver high-quality products that meet client needs.

+I am excited about opportunities where I can collaborate with talented teams to develop products that make a meaningful impact for businesses and their customers.
+I bring a mix of technical expertise, problem-solving skills, and a customer-centric approach, and I look forward to contributing to dynamic and innovative projects.